Pfizer and BioNTech Celebrate Historic First Authorization in the U.S. of Vaccine to Prevent COVID-19

 “We founded BioNTech to develop new technologies and medicines that utilize the full potential of the immune system to fight serious diseases,” said Ugur Sahin, M.D., CEO and Co-founder of BioNTech.
 “Today we are another step closer to our vision.
 We believe that today’s Emergency Use Authorization, and the subsequent distribution of our vaccine that has demonstrated an efficacy rate of 95% and a favorable safety profile, will help to save lives across the United States and could accelerate a return to normality.”

-The FDA based its decision on the totality of scientific evidence shared by the companies, including data from a pivotal Phase 3 clinical study announced last month and published this week in The New England Journal of Medicine.
+The FDA based its decision on the totality of scientific evidence shared by the companies, including data from a pivotal Phase 3 clinical study [url="]announced[/url] last month and published this week in [url="]The+New+England+Journal+of+Medicine[/url].
 The Phase 3 data demonstrated a vaccine efficacy rate of 95% in participants without prior SARS-CoV-2 infection (first primary objective) and also in participants with and without prior SARS-CoV-2 infection (second primary objective), in each case measured from 7 days after the second dose.
 The Data Monitoring Committee for the study has not reported any serious safety concerns related to the vaccine.
 Efficacy was consistent across age, gender, race and ethnicity demographics.
 All trial participants will continue to be monitored to assess long-term protection and safety for an additional two years after their second dose.

 Pfizer and BioNTech appreciate the continued participation of the approximately 44,000 trial volunteers and remain committed to the companies’ pledge to always make their safety and well-being the companies’ top priority.
 The participants in our COVID-19 vaccine clinical trial are courageous volunteers who have made a personal and important choice to help make a difference during this pandemic.
 Pfizer and BioNTech plan to provide an option for trial participants who received the placebo to receive the vaccine at scheduled timepoints in the study.
 This vaccine transition option will be voluntary and will be implemented in alignment with the regulatory authorities where the trial is conducted.